adambard/learnxinyminutes-docs/fortran.html.markdown

     complex :: w = (0, 1)                         ! sqrt(-1)
     character(len=3) :: month                     ! string of 3 characters.

-    real :: array(6)                              ! declare an array of 6 reals.
+    ! declare an array of 6 reals. real :: array(6)
-    real, dimension(4) :: arrayb                  ! another way to declare an array. integer :: arrayc(-10:10)                     ! an array with a custom index. real :: array2d(3, 2)                         ! multidimensional array.
+    ! another way to declare an array. real, dimension(4) :: arrayb
+    ! an array with a custom index -10 to 10 (inclusive) integer :: arrayc(-10:10)
+    !
+A multidimensional array.
+    real :: array2d(3, 2)

     !
 The '::' separators are not always necessary but are recommended.